OneMansGlory/discord-bots/README.md

    prefixes are short words (`owl`), obscure Unicode characters not usually found on keyboards (`¨`), and, perhaps the most unique, @mentions specific to your bot.
 Additionally, if your bot is mainly a command-style bot, avoid making it respond to things that aren't commands.
+Also, some bots respond to every single command with a @mention, please don't let your bot do that.
+   This can cause some bots to start mention wars against each other, and flood the channel with something like "@bot1 yes?" "@bot2 yes?" etc etc.